marykdb/maryk/core/documentation/filters.md

 ```

 ### Prefix
-Checks if referenced value is prefixed by given value.
+Checks if the referenced value is prefixed by the given value.

 Maryk YAML:
 ```yaml